dajat/30-Days-To-Automation/README.md

 ## 🌟 How to Follow Along

 You can follow this journey right here on GitHub — I’ll update my progress daily.
-Feel free to fork the repo and try the challenges yourself!

 📬 If you’re also in QA or automation, let’s connect and grow together.